 This is one of the reasons that you should avoid tribunal and particularly if you don’t have a solid argument, or the evidence is a bit shaky – you might not get the decision you want!

 Do you need to have certain qualifications to present evidence at tribunal?

 To prepare and present your evidence and cross examine, you do need to be genuine expert – but you don’t need to have a particular qualification.
 A leaseholder can represent themselves if they wish, but they should be very well prepared.

 Lots of leasehold experts are chartered surveyors (MRICS or FRICS) but equally many are not.

-Homehold isn’t a firm of chartered surveyors.
-A freeholder’s valuer helpfully raised that in a recent hearing – the tribunal firmly stated it was not relevant!
+In a recent hearing a freeholder's valuer raised the fact that our Director, Linz Darlington, isn't a Chartered Surveyor – the tribunal firmly stated it was not relevant!
 The cherry on the top was they ruled in our client’s favour too!